AbbyRead/AbbyRead/README.md

 - 👋 Hi, I’m Abigail Read.
 - 📖 I'm studying C programming, 6502 Assembly, and software reverse-engineering.
-- 📼 I also dabble in video-editing, my main channel being [AbbyRemix](https://www.youtube.com/@AbbyRemix) on YouTube.
+- 📼 I also dabble in video-editing.
+My main channel is [AbbyRemix](https://www.youtube.com/@AbbyRemix) on YouTube.

 <!---
 AbbyRead/AbbyRead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.